kfrankli/enablement-docs/exercises/1-the-manual-menace/README.md

 ![init-code1](../images/exercise1/init-code1.png)
 ![init-code1-complete](../images/exercise1/init-code1-complete.png)

-3. Open the `enablement-ci-cd` folder in your cloud ide (or your favourite editor if using a local machine).
+3. Open the `enablement-ci-cd` folder in your cloud ide (or the editor if using a local machine).
 The project is laid out as follows
 ```
 .
 ├── README.md